webview-crypto/react-native-webview-crypto/readme.md

-# NOTICE: The project is not longer actively maintained, if you wish to maintain it please leave a message
+# NOTICE: The project is no longer actively maintained, if you wish to maintain it please leave a message

 # react-native-webview-crypto